Thilagavijayan/Braille_Converter/README.md

 ## Usage
 There are three main features of the website:
 - Braille to Alphabet
-  - you can press on dots to switch them into their *raised* state, and by pressing *convert* the program will determine what alphabet character is represented
+  - You may change the status of the dots by tapping on them, and by hitting *convert*, the computer will decide which alphabet character is represented.
 - Test Yourself
-  - the program will prompt an alphabet character to be represented.
-If you correctly submit the alphabet character your time will be compared against your top time ever
+  - The application will prompt you to represent an alphabet character.
+If you input the alphabet character properly, your time will be compared to your best time ever.
-  - if the alphabet character entered is wrong, however, the correct character will be shown
+  - If the alphabet character supplied is incorrect, the correct character will be shown.
 - Generate Braille
-  - alphabet characters can be typed into a text box and equivalent braille will be displayed below
+  - When alphabet characters are entered into a text field, the equivalent braille is shown underneath.

+## Screenshots